 g.
-To review the data imported from the Microsoft Office 365 Online Service, navigate to C:\ProgramData\Flexera Software\Beacon\IntermediateData\Uploaded, and inspect the most recent relevant .zip file there.
+To review the data imported from Microsoft 365, navigate to C:\ProgramData\Flexera Software\Beacon\IntermediateData\Uploaded, and inspect the most recent relevant .zip file there.

 Tip: If the zip archive remains in the IntermediateData folder (on a connected inventory beacon), there is an upload problem, as discussed below.